 LLAW1005 Law of tort I (6 credits)

 LLAW1006 Law of tort II (6 credits)

 LLAW2001 Constitutional law (6 credits)

-LLAW2017 Legal research and writing II (6 credits)

 LLAW3093 Administrative law (6 credits)

-&lt;sup>7 A pass in both LLAW1013 Legal research and writing I and LLAW2017 Legal research and writing II shall be deemed to satisfy the "English in the Discipline" requirement under UG5(a) of the Regulations for First Degree Curricula.
+A pass in LLAW1016 Legal research and writing shall be deemed to satisfy the "English in the Discipline" requirement under UG5(a) of the Regulations for First Degree Curricula.

-&lt;sup>8 Candidates who have achieved Level 5 or above in English Language in the Hong Kong Diploma of Secondary Education Examination, or equivalent, are exempted from this requirement, and Core University English is optional.
+&lt;sup>13 Candidates who have achieved Level 5 or above in English Language in the Hong Kong Diploma of Secondary Education Examination, or equivalent, are exempted from this requirement, and Core University English is optional.
 Those who do not take this course should take an elective course in lieu, see Regulation UG6.